Pakistan summons Indian diplomat over Kashmir border firing

 India, for its part, accuses Pakistan of sponsoring and sending anti-Indian insurgents across the disputed border to wage a guerrilla war with Indian troops deployed there.
 Pakistan says it gives only diplomatic and political aid, but several of the anti-Indian insurgent groups have had headquarters in Pakistan.
 While they have been outlawed by the Pakistan government, some have been resurrected under new names.

-According to Pakistan’s count, India has committed 2,530 ceasefire violations so far this year, which has killed 19 civilians and injured 197 others.
-There has been no independent confirmation of the figures.
+According to Pakistan’s count, India has committed 2,530 ceasefire violations so far this year, killing 19 civilians and injuring 197 others.
+India has charged Pakistan with 3,400 violations.
+There has been no independent confirmation of either country’s figures.

+Associated Press Writer Aijaz Hussain in Srinigar, India contributed to this report